open-sdg/open-sdg/docs/configuration.md

 Note that `indicator` will automatically add a final item, which is a link to the goal that the indicator belongs to.
 You do not need to specify this, since it is done dynamically and automatically.

+### config_form_library_src

+_Optional_: This setting controls the URL of the JavaScript library to use for configuration forms, such as the site config form and the indicator config form.
+Leave blank to default to the latest available code, but using a specific version is recommended.
+See [here](https://github.com/open-sdg/open-sdg-config-form#open-sdg-config-form) for the available versions.

 ### configuration_edit_url

 _Optional_: This setting controls the URL of the "Edit Configuration" that appear on the staging site's indicator pages.
 Open SDG comes with a built-in configuration form at a sub-path called "config", so the default value for this setting should simply be "config".